brndnmtthws/optimal-buy-cbpro/README.md

 # Caveats/limitations

-* Some values are hardcoded, but if you want to change that feel free to send a PR!
 * If you try to trade manually or using some other bot at the same time, you're probably going to have a bad time
-* You might have a few dollars (<$100) sitting in your account at all times, even when all orders have been filled
+* You might have a few dollars (<$100) sitting in your account at all times, even when all orders have been filled because it's not always possible to fill all orders
 * It makes a best effort with minimal complexity to invest all of your fiat, but it may not be possible to fill all orders right away
 * It may take a few days for the market to drop enough for the buys to fill
+* If the market experiences a significant bull run, your orders won't be filled, but it will reset every 24h (using the default buy timer)

 # Tip jar